uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 ----

-### Writing a simple form
+### Writing a Simple Form

 * Official Docs [Part 4](https://docs.djangoproject.com/en/5.0/intro/tutorial04/)

+While it's great that we can now see a list of all questions we've created, we still don't have a way of actually submitting one of our questions!
 Update the *polls/templates/polls/detail.html* file to match the following:

 ```html
 <form action="{% url 'polls:vote' question.id %}" method="post">